zhero9/MIPUP/README.md

 **For questions or problems with this code, contact [edinehusic@gmail.com](mailto:edinehusic@gmail.com), or open an [ISSUE](https://github.com/zhero9/MIPUP/issues) on github.**

+This repository contains implementations of the two Integer Linear Programs from

+*Hujdurovic, A., Husic E., Kacar, U., Milanic, Rizzi R. and Tomescu, A. I. (2017).
+MIPUP: Minimum perfect unmixed phylogenies via branchings in graphs and ILP, Submitted*

-This repository contains implementations of the two Integer Linear Programs from a paper to **appear** and implementations of one greedy and one local search heuristics which are not mentioned in the paper and have no constant approximation guaranties.
+It also contains implementations of one greedy heuristic, and one local search heuristic (without any constant approximation guarantees) that are not mentioned in the paper.

 ## 1. Background and previous results
 The problems addresed are **Minimum Conflict-Free Row Split problems**.
 They were originaly proposed